comprna/riser/README.md

 * Globin mRNA (globin)

 Users can also target their own RNA classes, by retraining the RISER model (instructions below).

+**Note:** RISER currently supports the RNA002 (R9.4.1 pore) sequencing kit by Oxford Nanopore Technologies, but is being actively updated for the new RNA004 sequencing kit.

 # Installation